cncf/tag-security/assessments/projects/cni/self-assessment.md

 as a common interface between network plugins and container execution.

 ### Actors
-These are the individual parts of your system that interact to provide the desired functionality.
-Actors only need to be separate, if they are isolated in some way.
-For example, if a service has a database and a front-end API, but if a vulnerability in either one would compromise the other, then the distinction between the database and front-end is not relevant.

-The means by which actors are isolated should also be described, as this is often what prevents an attacker from moving laterally after a compromise.

 The following are the actors found in CNI project:
 - **CNI Plugin**: A program that applies a specified network configuration.
 It interfaces with a variety of networking solutions to provide flexible networking capabilities.